-Unless you are using JURECA Booster, the previous examples were run on the default partition of the system you are using, batch on JUWELS Cluster and JUSUF Cluster, booster on JUWELS Booster and dc-cpu on JURECA.
+The previous examples were run on the default partition of the system you are using, batch on JUWELS Cluster and JUSUF Cluster, booster on JUWELS Booster and dc-cpu on JURECA.
 You can find out what partitions the different systems have in the documentation for JURECA, JUWELS, and JUSUF.